cvpose/custom_handmarks_python/docs/architecture/components.md

 ---
 title: Components
-nav_order: 1
+nav_order: 3
 parent: Architecture
 ---

-## Components
+# Components

+This section provides a detailed overview of the key components in the `virtual_landmark` package.
+Each module is responsible for a specific concern in the pipeline, from landmark creation to rendering.

+---

 ## 1. `abstract_landmark.py`

 **Class:** `AbstractLandmark`

-### Purpose:
+### Purpose
-Base class responsible for managing and storing both original and virtual landmarks, providing iterable access and landmark list conversion.
+Provides the foundational data structure for managing both original and virtual landmarks.
+It exposes a clean, iterable interface and supports conversion to MediaPipe-compatible formats.

-#### Responsibilities:
-- Index-based and iterable access to landmarks.
+### Responsibilities
-- Addition of virtual landmarks via `_add_landmark`.
+- Stores landmarks with index-based access.
-- Connection definition support via `_add_connection`.
+- Adds new landmarks and defines interconnections.
-- Export to `NormalizedLandmarkList`.
+- Converts the internal structure to `NormalizedLandmarkList`.

-### Key Methods:
+### Key Methods
 - `__getitem__`, `__iter__`, `__len__`
 - `_add_landmark(name, point)`
 - `_add_connection(name, targets)`